OlamilekanKolawole/Maji-Ndogo-Water-Data-Cleaning-in-SQL/README.md

 statements VARCHAR(255)
 );
 ```

-Wow!
+#### Wow!
 First off, it looks like we have 1620 records, or sites that they re-visited.
-I see a location_id, type of water source at that location, and the
-quality score of the water source, that is now independently measured.
+I see a location_id, type of water source at that location, and the quality score of the water source, that is now independently measured.
 Our auditor also investigated each site a bit by speaking to a few locals.
 Their statements are also captured in his results.

-We need to tackle a couple of questions here.
+#### We need to tackle a couple of questions here.
-1. Is there a difference in the scores?
+#### 1. Is there a difference in the scores?
-2. If so, are there patterns?
+#### 2. If so, are there patterns?

-For the first question, we will have to compare the quality scores in the water_quality table to the auditor's scores.
-The auditor_report table
-used location_id, but the quality scores table only has a record_id we can use.
-The visits table links location_id and record_id, so we
-can link the auditor_report table and water_quality using the visits table.

-So first, grab the location_id and true_water_source_score columns from auditor_report.

-Now, we join the visits table to the auditor_report table.
+#### For the first question, we will have to compare the quality scores in the water_quality table to the auditor's scores.
+The auditor_report table used location_id, but the quality scores table only has a record_id we can use.
+The visits table links location_id and record_id, so we can link the auditor_report table and water_quality using the visits table.
+So first, grab the location_id and true_water_source_score columns from auditor_report.Now, we join the visits table to the auditor_report table.
 Make sure to grab subjective_quality_score, record_id and location_id.

 ```sql
 SELECT